-Let’s hear the word of the protagonist himself:
+Let’s hear the word of the pilot himself:

 “Flying in the spacious and comfortable cockpit for 10 hours was simple and peaceful.
 I could have done it for another 10 hours, if needed.
 For me, the Sinus wasn’t just a love at the first sight: after 400 hours of flying in 6 months it has become an obsession.
 I love the gliders, but i hate being dependant on pulleys.
 I am therefore attracted to motor-gliders, but there are few in the world market.

 Moreover it is practically impossible to find one, capable of a good performance, simple and economic at same time .

 For example, the Stemme is very beautiful, but the price is way over my budget.
 Then the great wing span of these planes renders the hangar storage difficult and impossible to operate on small airports.

 Also the Dimona and the Ximango are costly – as the price of purchase and the maintenance.
 When I saw the Sinus in ’98, it fulfilled all my requirements on paper.
 The performance compared to the price make it clearly superior in efficiency, in autonomy and the cruise speed and the possibility to operate on small runways.
 The only competition when it comes to the gliding rate is the Stemme with its 1:50, but the Sinus is without rivals when it comes to cross-country flying.

 After months of research i still haven’t found any plane more interesting, so I decided to visit the factory in Slovenia.
 Observing the production of the plane is even more important than trying out the plane in the air.
 I couldn’t have tried it anyway because of the bad weather, so I was forced to wait for another few months.

 I participated in World Championship 2001 in Spain, where I was able to see the Sinus in action, flying against me in the race.
 And confirming its great characteristics yet again – with the victory of Phillipe Zen, who won with a half-again advantage over the second-placed competitor.